-- 27 Rue Tholozé, one of the most beautiful streets of Montmartre with its perspective on the Moulin de la Galette, and immortalized by the painters Utrillo and Gen Paul. in Marcel Aymé's short stories it is the street of encounters.
+- 27 Rue Tholozé, one of the most beautiful streets of Montmartre with its perspective on the Moulin de la Galette, and immortalized by the painters Utrillo and Gen Paul. n Marcel Aymé's short stories it is the street of encounters.
 Martin, from the short story Le Temps mort (Dead Time) who only lives every other day, resides in a building on Rue Tholozé, at the exact location of the Marcel Aymé Literary Hotel.
 Soon he would meet Henriette who lives in Rue Durantin, as well as Yvette, the mistress of young Antoine in the Chemin des écoliers (The Transient Hour As for the Man Who Walked through Walls, he falls in love in a dairy shop on Rue Tholozé. - 28 Rue Lepic.
 It connects Montmartre's lower and higher parts, starting from Place Blanche and almost reaching Place du Tertre.
 There are many shops, conducive for Marcel Aymé's Time), meets Henriette at the butcher's shop.
-Dutilleul. in Le Passe-muraille (The Man Who Walked through Walls) twice meets there a beautiful blonde who became his mistress. - 29 Rue Caulaincourt.
-The "Champs-Elysées of Montmartre is described by Marcel Aymé in his novel La Belle image (Beautiful image): "The Rue Caulaincourt, which curves on the side of Montmartre, is Paris' most beautiful street.
+Dutilleul, in Le Passe-muraille (The Man Who Walked through Walls) twice - meets there a beautiful blonde who became his mistress.
+29 Rue Caulaincourt.
+The "Champs-Elysées of Montmartre" s described by Marcel Aymé in his novel La Belle image (Beautiful image): "The Rue Caulaincourt, which curves on the side of Montmartre, is Paris' most beautiful street.
 It looks like a path to paradise, because it departs from a cemetery - Montmartre cemetery -. and climbs up windina into the sky.
 In Traversée de Paris (Across Paris), set during the occupatio and the black market, Martin and Grandgil managed to deliver a pig weighing 100 kilograms to the butcher Marchandot on Rue Caulaincourt.
 The Café Au Rêve is still located at number 89, where the man who walked through walls had - a lemon white wine with his friends as he was arrested.
 30 Pont Caulaincourt.
-In the short story En attendant (While Wainting) Marcel Aymé sets a grocery store on Rue Caulaincourt in front of which fourteen people wait during a war from 1939 to 1972.
+In the short story En attendant While Wainting) Marcel Aymé sets a grocery store on Rue Caulaincourt in front of which fourteen people wait during a war from 1939 to 1972.
 A girl mentions Caulaincourt bridge, a kind of viaduct built in 1887 and passing over the cemetery of Montmartre.
 The building of the bridge caused Stendhal's tomb to be moved a little in 1962. - 31 Avenue Junot gave its name to a short story by Marcel Avmé, telling about beautiful Adelaide who loved only men with beards.
-In the short story Les Sabines (Sabine Women) Sabine meets her lover Théorème on Avenue Junot. - 32 Rue Saint-Vincent is the address of Lafleur's artist studio in the short story La Bonne peinture.
-Perhaps Marcel Aymé was thinking of his friend Jean d'Esparbès' studio. - 33 Rue des Saules is described as "a beautiful Japanese andscape" in Marcel Aymé's novel La Belle image (Beautiful Image).
-In La Bonne Peinture, Lafleur paints a landscape of this street which satiates two tramps; thanks to this nourishing painting, they can open a restaurant.
+In the short story Les Sabines (Sabine Women) Sabine meets her lover Théorème on Avenue Junot. - 32 Rue Saint-Vincent is the address of Lafleur's artist studio n the short story La Bonne peinture.
+Perhaps Marcel Aymé was thinking of his friend Jean d'Esparbès' studio.
+33 Rue des Saules is described as "a beautiful Japanese nourishing painting, they can open a restaurant.